How We Help

 A: Yes.
 Even if your printer or copier was originally installed by another firm, we can repair or service your machine.

-A: Our service contracts cover everything that you need in order to have peace of mind around your print.
+A: Our service agreements cover everything that you need in order to have peace of mind around your print.
 This includes engineer call-out, servicing, spares, printer and photocopier maintenance, remote diagnostics, remote fix, automated billing and toner supplies.
 In fact, the only thing we don’t supply is paper!

 We wrap everything in an a clear, easy to understand monthly fee, based on your monthly volume.
 Photocopier servicing made simple!